Dorothy Hewett: Literary style and contribution

-Virtually all encyclopaedias of, and companions to, post-war writing in English and women writers include Hewett as a playwright and poet.
 According to The Oxford Companion to Australian Literature, Hewett used "poetry, music and symbol to portray life's paradoxes and her characters' mingling of perception and delusion" while adding "her verse is confessional and romantic in theme, wryly humorous, frankly bawdy, varied in tone and rich in imagery".

 D'Aeth finds a "dizzying amplitude of styles in her work, beginning with modernism in her early poems through socialist realism to expressionist musical farce, followed by a late response to American poetic experimentation in the 1950s and 1960s", citing her trademark "vivid phantasmagoria and baroque larrikin humour".
 Even a single play like The Chapel Perilous employs tragedy, farce, naturalism, Brechtian expressionism and musical comedy in quick succession.
 In fact, Hewett paid scant attention to convention or literary fashion, following her own muse on topics she believed were important.
 Even during her Realist Writer period, her works were much more passionate and dramatic than was normal for the socialist realism genre.

 She and Alma De Groen were almost the only female playwrights during the Australian drama renaissance of the 1970s.
 When most plays of the time were naturalistic along the style of TV dramas, Hewett's plays incorporated allusion, mystery, landscape, poetry, songs and music, with lashings of ironic humour that saved her characters from excessive posturing.
 Much of her work was autobiographical and intensely personal, and several works were set in her childhood dreamscape of wheatbelt Western Australia.

 Hewett worked directly with most of the major directors and actors of the time, and was her own dramaturg during first-time performances.
 Female actors particularly appreciated the strong roles they were given in Hewett's plays.

 Various musicians have set Hewett's words to music.
 Weevils in the Flour has been recorded six times, most notably by Declan Affley and The Bushwackers.
 Robyn Archer recorded a rock version of Hewett's poem In Moncur Street.
 A number of composers worked with Hewett on music for her plays, notably Jim Cotter and Patrick Flynn.
 While the lyrics in the plays were published with the text, unfortunately the music was never published or recorded, so it usually had to be re-composed for any subsequent staging.

 She was appointed as Writer in Residence in eight Australian universities and one in the USA between 1975 and 1990, where she participated fully in university life, giving encouragement to younger writers.

 Her very late emergence as a major figure prevented her travelling abroad to publicise her work to any extent.
 Bobbin Up was published throughout Europe and therefore is well known internationally.
-However, with the exception of Man from Mukinupin, which was staged in London, her plays never found their way outside Australia.
+However, with the exception of The Man from Mukinupin, which was staged in London, her plays never found their way outside Australia.